A year before I met him, my roommate and I saw his picture in our college yearbook.

-Vietnam War), we met.
+One year later, when he returned to school after a stint in the Marine Reserves (this was during the Vietnam War), we met.
 Three months later, we married.
 I was entering my junior year and he, who had supposedly graduated and gotten a job, was starting graduate school.
 At least that's what I thought.

 On the second night of our marriage, he beat me.

 I had discovered he hadn't graduated and there was no job.
 There were also no clues, no signs of his violent nature.
 He began stalking me.
 He would hide outside my classrooms or somewhere in our apartment, watching to make sure I wasn't talking to anybody.

 The beatings increased.
 He often attacked after I made a friendly phone call to a girlfriend or had an innocent conversation with a professor on the way out of class.
 Rape usually followed the beating.

 Then, he forbid me to see my friends and threatened me with a worse fate if I told anyone our secret.
 Finally, I couldn't stand it anymore.
 He had found a job, and I saw an opening.
 One day in October of that year, I dropped him at work and — with a packed overnight bag already in my car — I just kept going.
 I drove seven hours to my parents' house in Ohio.

 They never knew why I left.
 I just told them that I couldn't be married anymore.
 I couldn't tell them the truth.
 Fortunately, they supported me and rebuffed him when he arrived at our house with the police in an attempt to reclaim "his property."